The last time each of the Big Six – and Everton – suffered relegation

-But despite suffering an upturn in results under Sean Dyche, there remains a chance that the Toffees could go down to the Championship this season.
+But despite suffering an upturn in results under Sean Dyche, there remains a chance that the Toffees could go down to the Championship today.

 It seems remote that any of the self-styled ‘Big Six’ will suffer the same fate when taking into account their vast turnovers – but they’ve all succumbed to relegation in the past.

 We’ve identified the last time the Toffees were relegated from England’s top flight and compared it to the current ‘Big Six’.

 One of the many myths of Arsenal’s history is that the club has never been relegated – this is not so.
 Even worse is that when they went down it was with one of the worst records ever.

 The fateful day when Arsenal were relegated was April 12th, 1913.
 Prior to this date, they had been hanging on by the skin of their teeth, mainly because Chelsea were having a pretty poor season as well.